KURAMAAA0/DecorStuff/Decor Guide.md

 ![decoavatarborder](https://github.com/user-attachments/assets/4b5470c5-a4af-4d24-a0c6-f41bc7464e3f)

 After finding the transparent gif you want, let’s go to [Clipchamp](https://app.clipchamp.com/).
 First, import the template, border, and gif of your character.
-Add the template, then drag and drop the border **ABOVE** the template, then drag and drop the gif of your character **ABOVE** the border.
+Add the template, then drag and drop the border **ABOVE** the template, and finally drag and drop the gif of your character **ABOVE** the border.
 Shorten the layers to change the length of the animation.
 Move and resize the character so it doesn’t cover the red-ish circle. *(If you’re having trouble with moving the layers, try refreshing the page each time it stops working, it’s a bit finicky).*

 Once you’re happy with how it looks, delete the template layer and export as a gif\!